 These days Forest Bathing seems to be the latest wellness craze.
 Forest Bathing is just a marketing term that basically means, go take a walk in the woods.
 It is supposed to have therapeutic benefits.
 So if a simple walk in the woods has therapeutic benefits, then a 400 miles walk through a country must be uber therapeutic!

 When I walk, I slow down and have time to think, to mull things over, make decisions, connect the dots…all while making it to my next bed for the night.
 I think the need to step away into the outdoors for a week or 4 is essential to our well being.

 So many people who go to Norway just stick to traveling the popular Fjords, and that leaves the middle of the country rather unexplored by tourists.
 Of course, this is why I loved my short time on Saint Olav Ways so much; it’s undiscovered by tourists as of now.
-And what that means is that you get these beautiful, authentic experiences with locals, as well as some much needed alone time to absorb your surroundings that will make you fall in love with the country.
+And what that means is that you get these beautiful, authentic experiences with locals, as well as some much needed alone time to absorb your surroundings.
+This combination will make you fall in love with Norway!

-I didn’t leave my severed pinky toe on the pile of rocks on the Dovre pass, instead I left my little rock, and with it I left a few of those burdens behind feeling lighter than ever as I made my way down the mountain to our next stop.
+I didn’t leave my severed pinky toe on the pile of rocks on the Dovre pass, instead I left my little rock.
+It felt as if I left a few of those burdens behind feeling lighter than ever as I made my way down the mountain.
 This little ‘sampling’ of Saint Olav Ways was all I needed; I will be back to conquer the entire thing.
 After all, I have more burdens to leave on that mountain.

 You don’t have to do the entire thing at once, you can slice it and dice it however you’d like.
 In fact the Pilegrimsleden site has a number of shorter 3 and 5 day itineraries that are perfect way to get started on the trail!